fibarrafdec/SVG-Logo-Generator/README.md

 GitHub link: https://github.com/fibarrafdec

 ## Credits
-This application has been by © 2023 Fernando Ibarra [fibarrafdec](https://github.com/fibarrafdec).
+This application has been created by © 2023 Fernando Ibarra [fibarrafdec](https://github.com/fibarrafdec).

 ## License & Copyright ©
 This application is covered under the MIT License.